apache/fury/docs/protocols/java_object_graph_spec.md

 - If class is registered, it will be written as a little-endian unsigned int: `class_id << 1` using fury unsigned int format.
-- If class is not registered, fury will write one byte `0b01/0b11` first, then write class name.
+- If class is not registered, fury will write one byte `0bxxxxxxx1` first, then write class name.
-    - The higher bit will be 1 if the class is an array, and written class will be the component class.
+    - The higher bits will be `0` if the class is not an array, and will be dimensions of if it's an array, which is greater than 0, and written class will be the component class.
 This can reduce array class name cost if component class is serialized before.
     - The little bit is different first bit of encoded class id, which is `0`.
 Fury can use this information to determine whether read class by class id.
     - If meta share mode is enabled, class will be written as a unsigned int.